GuduleLapointe/w4os/TROUBLESHOOTING.md

   - Accessing this URI should result in a blank page, indicating that the Economy Helpers functionality is set up correctly.Enabling the Economy feature allows for the integration of economic systems within your OpenSimulator grid.
 However, it's important to ensure that all other components are functioning correctly before enabling this option.
 By following the above steps, you can configure the Economy Base URI and verify its functionality within the w4os plugin.

 If you have completed the above steps and the plugin is still not working, you can try using "http://" instead of "https://" in the OpenSim.ini file.
 This is not related to the plugin or WordPress but rather a limitation associated with certain .Net/mono versions used in OpenSimulator binaries.
 In some cases, the compiled version may not handle recent root certificates, even if they are legitimate.
 While it is possible to fix this by recompiling OpenSimulator with the correct root certificates, it can be a challenging process.
 Therefore, using "http://" (and "/helpers/") is often a more straightforward solution.

+### Note about search feature

+The search feature relies on three parts: **the simulator**, sending regular updates to **the register**, storing them for **the search engine** to query them to deliver results.

+This means that after making sure w4os is setup correctly, you must make sure each simulator of your grid has the right settings for the search register, and restart them for the data to start being sent.

+The search register honors the "Show Place in Search" in-world setting for each parcel (in "About Land" > "Options"), so it must be set for any parcel to appear in results.

 ## 6\.
 Check the grid settings of the viewer